Course Results

 Undergraduate 3 credits

-Prerequisite(s): BUS, AMS, ECO, MTD, ISE major or REI minor; BUS 330
+Prerequisite(s): BUS, AMS, ECO, MTD, ISE major or REI minor, or FIN minor; BUS 330

 Investment Analysis helps students make informed investment decisions in their personal and professional lives by providing a solid foundation of practical applications to introduce the topics and techniques used by investors and money managers.
 Course topics include: the investment environment, securities markets and transactions, finding investment data and information, return and risk, modern portfolio concepts, common stocks, analyzing common stocks, stock valuation, market efficiency and behavioral finance, fixed-income securities, mutual funds and exchange-traded funds.